ReSearchITEng/kubeadm-playbook/README.md

 - quick (3-7 min) full cluster (re)installation
 - all in one shop for a cluster which you can start working right away, without mastering the details
 - applies fixes for quite few issues currently k8s installers have
-- deploys plugins to all creation of dynamica persistent volumes via: vsphere, rook or self deployed NFS
+- deploys plugins to all creation of dynamical persistent volumes via: vsphere, rook or self deployed NFS

 ### CONS:
-- no HA: for now, kubeadm cannot install clusters with master/etcd HA.
+- no HA: for now, kubeadm cannot install clusters with master/etcd HA (yet; but planned).
 - during deployment requires internet access.
 Changes can be done to support situations when there is no internet.
 Should anyone be interested, I can give suggestions how.

 ## Prerequisites: